Aravindprahash/trendyfoods/README.md

 - Order confirmation with Thank You page

-- Responsive design with Navbar and Foot
+- Responsive design with Navbar and Footer

 Tech Stack